Mahak-agrawal05/preproute-test-management-app/README.md

 ## API Integration Note

-API integration has been implemented according to the provided assessment requirements and endpoint documentation.
+API integration has been implemented as per the provided documentation and requirements.

-The provided staging backend currently returns CORS/network-related restrictions for localhost environments, which may prevent complete end-to-end testing of some backend-dependent features during local development.
+During final verification, browser-based requests to the staging backend encountered CORS-related restrictions in both local and deployed environments.
+However, the API endpoints were successfully tested separately during development.

-Frontend routing, validation, state handling, UI workflows, and API integration logic have been fully implemented and are ready to work with a properly configured backend environment.
+The frontend implementation, validation, routing, UI workflows, and API integration logic have been completed and are ready to work with the configured backend environment.

 ## Author